Dynamics of magnetoviscous warped discs around compact objects: Local fluid-parcel analysis

-Our main result~\eqref{alphaperpN} for the perpendicular viscosity is at odds with the result obtained in LP07.
-This is due to our inclusion of a damping term in the warp's equation of motion~\eqref{equz1}; the removal of that term (which to us appears unjustified) is equivalent to taking the limit $|\alpha_\perp - \alpha | \to \alpha$ in the formulae of the last three sections.
-In particular,~\eqref{alphaperpN} would be replaced by $\alpha_\perp/\alpha \approx 1/\alpha^2$ thus leading to the LP07 result $\alpha_\perp \approx 1/\alpha$.
-Putting aside the different functional form $\alpha_\perp (\alpha)$, it is clear that both models predict a dominant perpendicular viscosity, $\alpha_\perp \approx 0.5 -10$ for the canonical value $\alpha \approx 0.1$.
 The relative ratio between the full prediction \eqref{eq:hydroamp} and the Newtonian result, expression \eqref{alphaperpN}, is shown in Fig.~\ref{fig:hydro_viscosities} for a compact object at $x=1/6$ and $q=0.2$ (blue) or a less-compact system with $x=1/20$ (red).
 Note that such a $q$ value corresponds roughly to a spin frequency $\nu \sim 400$~Hz for a neutron star.
 At low values of the viscosity, we see significant departures: the ratio $\alpha_{\perp}/\alpha$ is \emph{lower} by a factor of $\sim 10$ for $\alpha \lesssim 10^{-2}$ for $x=1/6$ and even still $\sim 2$ for $x = 1/20$.
 This implies that, generally speaking, we expect warped discs to be \emph{less stable} when accounting for GR effects, as we explore next.